Some days, I love being a mama.

 Have you ventured outside today?

 I just can’t rate sunshine and fresh air enough.
-Even just stepping out onto the porch for a couple minutes is helpful, bonus points if I actually go out somewhere.
+Even just stepping out onto the porch in my dressing gown for a couple minutes is helpful, bonus points if I actually go out somewhere.
 This one definitely applies for the kids as well, as I’m sure any parent or insane person who has looked after kids at home over the wet, cold winter holidays will tell you.
 Cabin fever will definitely kick off a Shit Day.

 Have you got something to look forward to?